 Jerome was born in 1937 in Ashland, Kansas.
 He and Thea Schoonyoung were married in 1961.
 They have two girls, Alyda (1962) and Coleen (1967).
 Alyda is married to Michael Macaluso.
 They have three daughters and live in Castle Pines, Colorado just south of Denver.
-Coleen, who was born with the handicap Spina Bifida, makes her home with her Dad, also in the south of Denver.
-She paints and was a reading teacher at School of the Woods in Houston for many years.
+Coleen, who was born with the handicap Spina Bifida, died in 2020.
+She painted and was a reading teacher at School of the Woods in Houston for many years.
 This is the the Montessori School where Thea was the music teacher for children ages 3-12 for over 35 years.
 Thea also created and directed the after school music program.
 She died on January 25, 2009.

-Dr. Berryman is presently Director the Center for the Theology of Childhood, which is part of the Godly Play Foundation, established in late 2007.
+Dr. Berryman is the founder of the Director the Center for the Theology of Childhood, which is part of the Godly Play Foundation, established in late 2007.
 This is the research center for the Godly Play Foundation and is located in Denver.
 It includes an extensive library and a well-equipped Godly Play room.

 From 1998-2007 Jerome Berryman was Executive Director of the Center for the Theology of Childhood in Houston, Texas (as the forerunner of the Foundation) and from 1994 has been an active consultant in areas related to the moral and spiritual development of children and Godly Play.
 August 1, 2007 he retired as Director and was appointed Senior Fellow of the Center, which came under the umbrella of the Godly Play Foundation.